stefonarch/lxqt-labwc-session/README.md

   can lead to high CPU usage under wayland.
 * All options for labwc with LXQt are handled in `~/.config/lxqt-wayland/labwc/`.
-* LXQt Mouse/touchpad and keyboard settings do not work but keyboard layout(s) should be imported or set at first run.
-See `~/.config/lxqt-wayland/labwc/environment` and the "libinput" section in `rc.xml`.
+* LXQt Mouse/touchpad and keyboard settings do not work but keyboard layout(s) will be imported or set at first run.See `~/.config/lxqt-wayland/labwc/environment` and the "libinput" section in `rc.xml`.
+* Mouse cursor and size are synced and can be set using "Appearance" settings, session restart required.
+GTK settings have to be updated after changes.
 * Global shortcuts are handled exclusively in `~/.config/lxqt-wayland/labwc/rc.xml`.
 * Refer also to this file for some lxqt-settings (e.g. positions)
 * Some panel plugins do not work on wayland, see [lxqt-panel] for more information.